gitkraken/vscode-gitlens/README.md

 # Ready for GitLens Pro?

-When you're ready to unlock the full potential of GitLens and enjoy all the benefits on your privately-hosted repos, consider upgrading to GitLens Pro.
-With GitLens Pro, you'll gain access to `Pro` features on privately-hosted repos.
+When you're ready to unlock the full potential of GitLens and our [DevEx platform](https://gitkraken.com/devex?utm_source=gitlens-extension&utm_medium=in-app-links) and enjoy all the benefits on your privately-hosted repos, consider upgrading to GitLens Pro.
+With GitLens Pro, you'll gain access to [Pro features](https://gitkraken.com/gitlens/pro-features?utm_source=gitlens-extension&utm_medium=in-app-links) on privately-hosted repos.

-To learn more about the pricing and the additional features offered with GitLens Pro, visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing).
+To learn more about the pricing and the additional features offered with GitLens Pro, visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing?utm_source=gitlens-extension&utm_medium=in-app-links).
 Upgrade to GitLens Pro today and take your Git workflow to the next level!

 # FAQ

 ## Is GitLens free to use?

 Yes.
-All features are free to use on all repos, **except** for features,

-- marked with a `Pro` require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing) for use on privately-hosted repos
+All features are free to use on all repos, **except** for `Pro` features, which require a [trial or paid plan](https://www.gitkraken.com/gitlens/pricing?utm_source=gitlens-extension&utm_medium=in-app-links).
-- marked with a `Preview` require a GitKraken Account, with access level based on your [plan](https://www.gitkraken.com/gitlens/pricing), e.g. Free, Pro, etc

-While GitLens offers a remarkable set of free features, a subset of features tailored for professional developers and teams, marked with a `Pro`, require a trial or paid plan for use on privately-hosted repos &mdash; use on local or publicly-hosted repos is free for everyone.
-Additionally some features marked with a `Preview`, rely on GitKraken Dev Services which requires a GitKraken account and access is based on your plan, e.g. Free, Pro, etc.
+While GitLens offers a remarkable set of free features, a subset of `Pro` features tailored for professional developers and teams, require a trial or paid plan for use on privately-hosted repos &mdash; use on local or publicly-hosted repos is free for everyone.
+Additionally `Preview` features may require a paid plan in the future and some, if cloud-backed, require a GitKraken account.

 Preview `Pro` features instantly for free for 3 days without an account, or start a free GitLens Pro trial to get an additional 7 days and gain access to `Pro` features to experience the full power of GitLens.

 ## Are `Pro` and `Preview` features free to use?

-`Pro` features are free for use on local and publicly-hosted repos, while a paid plan is required for use on privately-hosted repos. `Preview` feature access is based on your plan including a Free plan.
+`Pro` features are free for use on local and publicly-hosted repos, while a paid plan is required for use on privately-hosted repos. `Preview` features may require a paid plan in the future.

 ## Where can I find pricing?

-Visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing) for detailed pricing information and feature matrix for plans.
+Visit the [GitLens Pricing page](https://www.gitkraken.com/gitlens/pricing?utm_source=gitlens-extension&utm_medium=in-app-links) for detailed pricing information and feature matrix for plans.

 # Support and Community